-- In accordance with MM HAZ-4, in the event asbestos-cement pipe is encountered during construction activity, the CPUC should be notified immediately and documentation should be provided by CVGS to identify measures that were completed in accordance with MM HAZ-4. - Copies of all relevant permits, compliance plans (i.e., MMCRP, SWPPP, etc.), and this Notice to Proceed shall be available on-site for the duration of construction activities.
-Copies of permits shall be provided to the CPUC upon request. - All crew personnel shall be appropriately trained on environmental issues, including requirements of the MMCRP, prior to starting work.
-A log shall be maintained on-site with the names of all crew personnel trained and submitted to the CPUC. - Central Valley shall comply with all applicable mitigation measures while conducting construction activities within the approved work limits associated with this Notice to Proceed.
+- Copies of all relevant permits, compliance plans (i.e., MMCRP, SWPPP, etc.), and this Notice to Proceed shall be available on-site for the duration of construction activities.
+Copies of permits shall be provided to the CPUC upon request. - Central Valley shall comply with all applicable mitigation measures while conducting construction activities within the approved work limits associated with this Notice to Proceed.
+The approved work limits shall be those identified in the Mitigated Negative Declaration prepared for the Central Valley Gas Storage project and any additional work spaces that have been approved by the CPUC through the variance request process.